Top 9 Myths of Software Requirements Gathering

 - Finally, tasks are individual work elements that, when combined, constitute the completion of a user story; these may take hours to complete.

 It’s also recommended that you use a defined methodology to evaluate whether each individual requirement truly contributes to your business solution.
-Here are a few well-known methods that are easy to adopt and improve upon as your abilities improve.

 - S – Specific